dschnitzler14/BlinkR/BlinkR_app/markdown/playground/playground_how_to_use.md

 In most cases you will be able to use the `send code to editor` button to copy a given piece of code to the editor, although sometimes you will be asked to type your own code or edit the existing code!

-Let's try it out.
+## Let's try it out.

 1. Click `send code to editor`
 2. Wait for the code to appear inside the editor
-3. Add this line to the bottom of the code
+3. Click `Run Code` and wait for the code to print!

 ```
 name <- NULL
 print(paste0("Hello ", name))
 ```

-4. Click `Run Code` and wait for the code to print!

-Now, let's change the code!
+## Now, let's change the code!

 1. Change `NULL` to your `"your name"`.
 So for example, I would write `"Danny"`.
 Don't forget the `""`!
 2. Click `Run Code` again and wait for the code the print.